NathanNeidigh/NathanNeidigh/README.md

 ⚡ **Fun Fact:**
 - I am the Principal Trombonist in my University's Symphony Orchestra.
 - My favorite book series is *Wheel of Time by Robert Jordan.
-- I love to go rock climbing.
+- I love to go rock climbing!

 ---